tonusp/NaNo2016/A_Book_of_Changes.md

 At the wedding celebrations, Joseph had been introduced to a balding, bespectacled, round-faced man called Peter Zilvar.
 He was president of the Esperanto Society of South Harz.
 Joseph met him several times in the following days, and  was interested to learn whether he had been responsible for Harzberg being nominated as Esperanto-urbo.

 Only partly, was the reply.
 Esperanto really became well-known in the town, because of the work of Joachim Gießner.
 In the mid-60s he had begun to teach and advocate for the international language.
-He wasn't the only Esperantist who was also a railway enthusiast (It's either railways or bloomin' cats - or maybe even both, thought Joseph to himself, remembering some well-known British esperantists he had encountered) and had been president of the German and international Esperanto Railway Specialist Group.
+He wasn't the only Esperantist who was also a railway enthusiast (It's either railways or bloomin' cats - or maybe even both, thought Joseph to himself, remembering some well-known British esperantists he had encountered) and had been president of the German and International Esperanto Railway Specialist Group.
 For decades he had worked in the town and the surrounding villages, teaching and encouraging the use of Esperanto, and helping set up local clubs and groups.
-He had translated hundreds of songs, operas, operettas books and articles into Esperanto.
+He had translated hundreds of songs, operas, operettas, books and articles into Esperanto.

 So often it only takes one really passionate and committed individual to achieve hardly imaginable things.
 Is this also what it means, that a journey of a thousand miles begins with a single step?
 The Herzberg Intercultural Centre had become the home of a collection of Esperanto materials which drew visitors from all over Germany, as well as further afield.
 All year round there were language courses in the town, training programmes for teachers of Esperanto, and other educational events.
 The exchanges between Herzberg and their Polish twin town had been so successful in bringing together young people from both communities (evidence: this week's wedding!) and enabling mutual understanding, that they were planning to extend the idea to invite teenagers from other countries, especially Italy and the Baltic States.

 Zilvar was fascinated to hear a little, as much as Joseph was prepared to tell him, about his own Esperanto history.
 His interest as a young man, his participation in the UKE where he had met his Lithuanian beauty, his marriage to Hildegard.
 He shook his head, as had so many of the Europeans whom Joseph had encountered both before he left England, and in his subsequent travels, over the unaccountable and insane decision of the British people to cut themselves off from the European Union.

 "I had almost decided, with the death of my wife, that I had no more time for Esperanto.
 But the more I saw the way my country was going, the more I began to feel it was no longer my country.
 The ideal of international meeting and understanding and sharing has never been more important than it has become this last year.
 And it would be so easy to despair, to give up all hope - yet so important not to do so.
 That's why I set off on this journey.
-Not only to escape from Britain, not only to work through my grief, but also to say loud and clear.
-There is still hope, and I am standing up with, standing alongside, those who hope: the esperantoj, the esperantistoj."
+Not only to escape from Britain, not only to work through my grief, but also to say loud and clear: There is still hope, and I am standing up with, standing alongside, those who hope: the esperantoj, the esperantistoj."

 They drank another glass of beer.
 And soon afterwards, it was time for Joseph to return to the Hotel Englischer Hof for the night.